gcanti/gcanti.github.io/_posts/2014-10-07-javascript-types-and-sets-part-II.md

 Hashtags(['#javascript', '#types', '#sets']); // => ['#javascript', '#types', '#sets'] (immutable)
 ```

 > **Note**.
-In [JavaScript, Types and Sets - Part I](/2014/09/29/javascript-types-and-sets.html) I showed how hashes can be viewed as functions, it turns out that lists also can be viewed as functions:
+In [Part I](/2014/09/29/javascript-types-and-sets.html) I showed how hashes can be viewed as functions, it turns out that lists also can be viewed as functions:

 ```js
 // f: Num -> Str